 Many people add extra sugar to their cooked cranberries to counteract the tart flavor.
 Sugar is very unhealthy for cats and should not be given to your pets.
 If they consume some by accident, it likely won’t harm them, but keep a close eye on them and make a note of any behavioral changes in case you need to take them to the vet.

 What Other Types of Cranberries Can Cats Eat?

 There are quite a few cranberry products out there that seem like they would be safe for cats but probably aren’t.
-One of the more popular forms of cranberries is cranberry sauce or jelly.
-Humans usually use these to accompany chicken and turkey dishes.
-However, they are also full of salt, sugar, and various spices that could have an adverse reaction on your cat.
+Popular dishes, including cranberries, are cranberry sauce and cranberry jelly.
+Humans usually make these to accompany chicken and turkey dishes.
+However, they are also full of sugar and various spices that could cause your cat to have an adverse reaction.

 Cranberry juice is another product that humans love to buy.
 Again, the ingredients list is crucial for finding out if this is safe for your cat.
 Almost all cranberry juices are extremely high in sugar and have other dangerous artificial sweeteners and ingredients that pets should not consume.
 If your cat loves cranberries, it is best to stick to their raw form.

-Overall, cranberries can be a safe and tasty treat for cats.
+Overall, cranberries can be safe and tasty treats for cats.
 Many felines love the tart flavor and appreciate the soft and crunchy texture of these winter berries.
-Raw and dried cranberries with minimal ingredients are best for cats to consume.
-Still, there are plenty of cats out there who might not enjoy them and would prefer not to eat them.
+Raw and dried cranberries with minimal ingredients are safe for cats to consume.
+Still, there are plenty of cats out there that might not enjoy them and would prefer not to eat them.
 Don’t force them to do anything they don’t want to.
 Instead, opt for other healthy treats they might enjoy.
-If you’re not 100 percent sure that a certain food is safe for a pet, it is crucial that you double-check before serving it to them.
+If you’re not 100% sure that a certain food is safe for a pet, double-check before serving it to them.